 The Larapinta Trail is a 223 kilometre hike through the East and West MacDonnell Ranges.
 Broken into 12 sections, the last two are both accessed at Redbank Gorge.

 Section 11 can either start or finish at Redbank Gorge.
 Section 12 is a day hike to the top of Mount Sonder.
 Allow 4 to 6 hours for the 15 kilometre out and back hike to the summit.
-The Sonder Summit hike is steep and rough so prepared before you go.
+The Sonder Summit hike is steep and rough so be well prepared before you go.
 Of course the views at the top will make the effort worthwhile.

 You can look at the Mount Sonder summit from a less tiring distance.
 There is a shorter but still steep, 2.5 kilometre hike to the Mount Sonder Lookout.

 There is a short 10 minute walk from the carpark that gives you a nice view of creek bed and the gorge.
 The most popular walk is the 2 kilometre walk along and in the creek bed to the gorge.